 Hippocampal Neurogenesis

-Kirk Erickson's landmark 2011 randomized controlled trial demonstrated that one year of aerobic exercise (walking) increased hippocampal volume by 2% in older adults — reversing the approximately 1-2% annual atrophy typical in that age group.
+Kirk Erickson's landmark 2011 randomized controlled trial, published in PNAS, demonstrated that one year of aerobic exercise (walking) increased hippocampal volume by 2% in older adults -- reversing the approximately 1-2% annual atrophy typical in that age group.
 Stretching controls showed continued expected decline.
 Spatial memory performance improved in the exercise group and correlated with hippocampal volume change.

+The study enrolled 120 adults aged 55 to 80 and was the first large-scale RCT to demonstrate that exercise could literally grow a brain structure in humans.
 The mechanism: aerobic exercise dramatically increases BDNF in the hippocampus, particularly in the dentate gyrus.
-BDNF promotes the survival of new neurons generated through adult neurogenesis — neurons that contribute to pattern separation (distinguishing similar memories from each other) and emotional regulation.
+BDNF promotes the survival of new neurons generated through adult neurogenesis -- neurons that contribute to pattern separation (distinguishing similar memories from each other) and emotional regulation.

 Prefrontal Cortex Effects

-The prefrontal cortex — critical for executive function, working memory, attention, and emotional regulation — also benefits structurally from exercise.
-Studies find greater prefrontal cortical thickness in high-cardiorespiratory-fitness adults; Colcombe and Kramer's 2003 meta-analysis found that aerobic fitness training preferentially improved executive function more than other cognitive domains.
+The prefrontal cortex -- critical for executive function, working memory, attention, and emotional regulation -- also benefits structurally from exercise.
+Stanley Colcombe and Arthur Kramer's influential 2003 meta-analysis, published in Psychological Science, analyzed 18 studies and found that aerobic fitness training preferentially improved executive function more than other cognitive domains, with an effect size of 0.68 -- a moderately large effect.

 Endocannabinoid Anxiolysis